 Internships and Work Opportunities

-The internship component provides you with the option to take a deeper dive in a specific topic related to sports or complete an internship where you can learn and expand your network.
+The Sports Project Requirement provides you with the option to complete an internship where you can learn and expand your network or take a deeper dive in a specific topic related to sports through a supervised research project or independent study.